atreyeem99/ORCA-keywords/README.md

 - `Print[ P_UNO_ReducedOrbPopMO_L] = 0;` Loewdin reduced orbital
 - `AutoAuxTightB true` Only use B[l] for shells with high l and B[0] for the rest
 - `ALPB(water)` use implicit solvation, solvent water,
+- `XTBINPUTSTRING "argument 1" ` string passed on to XTB call